Stuart-Y/startup/README.md

 mock up long term data storage with local storage

 ## Phase 4: Services
-created local service to handle most data adapt custom item form to send to local adapt calculator to request custom items from server attach user pge to grab favorite item and used items from local service added dad joke service to user page
+- created local service to handle most data
+- adapted custom item form to send to local
+- adapt calculator to request custom items from server
+- attach user pge to grab favorite item and used items from local service
+- added dad joke service to user page